EconomyLens.com

 Japanese car makers soared on news that US tariffs on the sector would be slashed from 25 percent to 15 percent. ©AFP

-London (AFP) – Stock markets rose on Wednesday after Japan and the United States hammered out a trade deal to slash Donald Trump’s tariffs, including those on the crucial car sector.
-Investors were also cheered by news that Washington had reached agreements with Indonesia and the Philippines, stoking optimism that other countries will also follow suit before Trump’s August 1 deadline.
+New York (AFP) – Stock markets rose on Wednesday after Japan and the United States hammered out a trade deal that included lowering President Donald Trump’s tariffs on Japan’s crucial car sector.
+Investors were also cheered by news that Washington had reached agreements with Indonesia and the Philippines, stoking optimism that more countries will follow suit before Trump’s August 1 deadline.

 Related